preon7/lachs/README.md

 可在[OBS](https://obsproject.com/)中添加浏览器源实现直播间统计数据显示

 ## Usage / 使用方法
-First, install Node.js (installer can be found on [official website](https://nodejs.org/en)) We recommend using the default install location.
+1. Install Node.js (installer can be found on [official website](https://nodejs.org/en).
+We recommend using the default install location.)

-In Lachs folder:
+2. In Lachs folder:

-- Windows:
+    a.
+Windows: run ”install.**bat**”，

+    b.
+MacOS/Linux: run ”install.**sh**”

-    Run install.bat by double-clicking and following the instructions to authorize nxapi.
+    c.
+Following the instructions to authorize nxapi.
 If successful, the user info will show on the command window.
     This step only needs to be executed once for each user.

-    To start monitoring killing counts, double-click launch-Lachs-v.07.bat.

-- MacOS / Linux:
-    Run install.sh, and follow the instructions to authorize nxapi.
-    If successful, the user info will show on the command window.
-    This step only needs to be executed once for each user.

-    To start monitoring killing counts, double click launch-Lachs-v.07.sh
+3. 启动网页服务器：

+    a.
+WINDOWS运行”Launch-Lachs-v0.7.**bat**”

+    b.
+MacOS/Linux运行”Launch-Lachs-v0.7.**sh**”

-After starting the monitor script, nxapi will download the recent 50 Salmon Run results.
+4. After starting the monitor script, nxapi will download the recent 50 Salmon Run results.
-Copy http://localhost:8001 to the browser or OBS browser source.
+5. Copy http://localhost:8001 to the browser or OBS browser source.
 Then set salmonid boss to monitor on the setting panel and click the start button to display counting.

 ❗**OBS webpage and browser webpage are independent.
 Start counting in the browser will not affect the display in OBS.**